About this day

 Dr Heather Jones is now Associate Professor in the Department of International History at the London School of Economics.
 Her research interests include the First World War and Weimar Germany.
 She is the winner of one of LSE’s Major Review Teaching Prizes.
 She is a regular commentator in the media on matters relating to twentieth-century European history.

 The Great Catastrophe: Germany in the First World War Alexander Watson, Goldsmiths, University of London

 Germany faced a vicious struggle against a ‘world of enemies’ in 1914-18.
 The country’s population and material resources were mobilised on an unprecedented level to fight vastly superior opponents.
 Its leadership embraced expansionary war aims and extreme violence to win.
 For the German people, the conflict brought extraordinary hardships: invasion, ‘starvation blockade’, mass death and a deeply humiliating defeat.
 This lecture explores this traumatic ordeal, and explains how it shattered Germany’s society, radicalised politics, and paved the way for Nazi dictatorship, another world war and genocide.

 About Alexander Watson

 Alexander Watson is Professor of History at Goldsmiths, University of London.
-He has written widely on East-Central Europe and Britain during the First World War.
+He has written many books and papers on East – Central Europe and Britain during the First World War.
 His latest book, Ring of Steel: Germany and Austria-Hungary at War, 1914-1918, won the Wolfson History Prize and the Guggenheim-Lehrman Prize in Military History, and was the Sunday Times ‘History Book of the Year’ for 2014.